Steal my best tricks to create an effective practice session and become a better fingerstyle guitar player.

 1. Decide When To Practice

 If you want to make progress with guitar, do it at the same time every day.
 Make guitar playing become part of your morning or evening routine.
+By making it a part of your routine, it makes it harder to "forget to practice".

 I’m not saying, set an alarm at 6.10am every day, pull out your guitar and practice 1 hour before breakfast.
 Although that technique worked for me in the past when I had a performance coming up.

+I’m referring to making it a habit to pull out your guitar at the same moment every time of the day.
 Choose a time in the evening when the kids have gone to bed, or in the morning with your coffee.
 Pull out your instrument and play something, even if it's only a measure of music

 2. Decide What To Practice